LOehler/PythonPlaner/README.md

 ## graph.py
 A file defining a "lazy" representation of an graph (by only representing the neighbors of each node)

-  \n\tThis file has already been provided
+This file has already been provided

 ## pathfinding.py
 A file that implements A* which traverses the graph provided by Graph.py

-  \n\tA* seems to could perform better (based on Terminal output of Teacher), meaning less nodes extensions and visits
+A* seems to could perform better (based on Terminal output of Teacher), meaning less nodes extensions and visits

-	\n\tPossible explanation: (visited is supposed to only count the first time when node is explored (not when its reevaluated))
+Possible explanation: (visited is supposed to only count the first time when node is explored (not when its reevaluated))

-  \n\tUnrelated: if a path with lower cost of an existing node is found, this node is added to frontier *again* instead of being replaced
+Unrelated: if a path with lower cost of an existing node is found, this node is added to frontier *again* instead of being replaced

 ## .pddl
 Files expressing a problem domain and the problem itself (wumpus problem) which serves testing purposes

 ## pddl.py
 A file that parses pddl domains and problems to be used in planner

-  \n\tIN DEVELOPEMENT
+IN DEVELOPEMENT

 ## planner.py
 A file that uses A* implemented in pathfinding on the expressions created by pddl.py and expressions.py

-  \n\tIN DEVELOPEMENT
+IN DEVELOPEMENT

 ## runall.py
 Given an directory with at least pddl domain and problem it will run all pddl problems (with heuristic on)

-  \n\tThis file has already been provided
+This file has already been provided